kessie2862/Space-Travelers-App/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Bookstore <a name="about-project"></a>
+# 📖 Space Travelers App <a name="about-project"></a>

-**Bookstore** Working with the real live data from the SpaceX API by building a web application for a company that provides commercial and scientific space travel services.
+**Space Travelers App** Working with the real live data from the SpaceX API by building a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>